-Activities under GSP Implementation Program Management also include stakeholder engagement through the Stakeholder Advisory Committee (SC).
-The SC will be maintained as a non-voting body, with the intent to provide input and an exchange amongst a broad range of stakeholder perspectives This body will meet quarterly to discuss GSP and GSA activities, provide input to the Coordinating Committee, and present on items of interest related to the basin.
-These meetings are to be staggered in a way that allows two weeks to one month's time before the Coordinating Committee.
-This will enable a formal summary of input to be generated and provided to the Coordinating Committee.
+Activities under GSP Implementation Program Management also include stakeholder engagement through the Stakeholder Advisory Committee (SAC).
+The SAC will be maintained as a non-voting body, with the intent to provide input and an exchange amongst a broad range of stakeholder perspectives.
+This body will meet quarterly to discuss GSP and GSA activities, provide input to the Coordinationng Committee, and present on items of interest related to the basin.
+These meetings are to be staggered in a way that allows two weeks to one month's time before the Coordinationng Committee.
+This will enable a formal summary of input to be generated and provided to the Coordinationng Committee.
 The focus and frequency of these meetings may be revised depending upon what topics need to be discussed.
-It is expected that Stakeholder Committee input and discussion will be especially important in the first several years of GSP Implementation, as these initial years will involve key decision-making and project implementation.
-For the purpose of providing input and encouraging exchange with the Coordinating Committee, a liaison position may be created among the members of the SC.
-The liaison will report at the Coordinating Committee meetings and serve as a direct representative for the SC body.
-The Stakeholder Committee meetings are held in-person and are generally two hours long.
+It is expected that SAC Stakeholder Advisory Committee input and discussion will be especially important in the first several years of GSP Implementation, as these initial years will involve key decision-making and project implementation.
+For the purpose of providing input and encouraging exchange with the Coordinationng Committee, a liaison position may be created among the members of the SAC.

+The liaison will report at the Coordinationng Committee meetings and serve as a direct representative for the SAC body.
+SAC The Stakeholder Advisory Committee meetings are held inperson with a virtual attendance option and are generally two hours long.
 A facilitator may be selected and funded by the GSAs for these meetings.
-There are currently 23 SC members, each of whom serve an indefinite term.
-Opportunities for new members to join the Stakeholder Committee will occur prior to each GSP update.
+There are currently 23 SAC members, each of whom serve an indefinite term.
+Opportunities for new members to join the Stakeholder Advisory Committee will occur prior to each GSP update.

 Coordinating Committee meetings will be held quarterly, generally staggered with respect to the SC meeting.
 The Coordinating Committee is responsible for steering the Merced GSP Implementation Program, including review of internal drafts of the GSP and subsequent updates along with the annual reports.
 As described in Chapter 1 (Introduction and Plan Area), the Coordinating Committee is responsible for developing recommendations for basin management and considering input from the SC and the public before presenting recommendations to the GSA Boards.
 The Coordinating Committee will work closely with GSP and GSA staff to manage the Merced GSP Implementation Program.
-In addition to quarterly meetings, the Coordinating Committee will participate in calls and emails as necessary and may meet more frequently during development of annual reports, GSP updates or as needed.
+In addition to quarterly meetings, the Coordinating Committee in calls and emails as necessary and may meet more frequently as needed, such as during development of annual reports.
+OF